adrienbrault/instructrice/README.md

 - Correctly parses/deserializes incomplete JSON during streaming.
 - A set of pre-configured LLMs with the best settings.
   - Just set your API keys and try the different models.
-  - No need to know about json mode, function calling, etc.
+  - No need to think about the model name, json mode, function calling, etc.

 ## Installation and Usage